reaperhulk/cidermill/README.md

 ### Future features if I feel like it
 * Support PATs in addition to GitHub Apps (both classic and fine-grained)
 * Support org-level runners instead of just repository runners (this is just a different endpoint)
-* Make the launchd scripts better and have install/uninstall/status options.
 * Make an entirely GHA compatible default image by exploiting their [existing packer scripts](https://github.com/actions/runner-images/blob/main/images/macos/templates).
 Images from Cirrus use user "admin", where GHA expects `/Users/runner`.
 Our packer scripts create an empty `/Users/runner` to fool things like `setup-python`, but there's no guarantee of broad compatibility.

 This project was built to fit the needs of [PyCA](https://github.com/pyca).
 Thanks to njs for the assistance with trio!